 6 min read · Cost

-Fire-resistant siding cost in Santa Rosa is shaped by two pressures most homeowners here already know — Chapter 7A applies broadly post-2017, and insurance non-renewal has made hardening explicit on many parcels.
-Here is the honest scope band.
+Fire-resistant siding cost in Santa Rosa is shaped by two pressures most homeowners here already feel — Chapter 7A applies broadly across the post-2017 landscape, and insurance non-renewal has made documented hardening explicit on many parcels.
+The honest cost picture is a full assembly, not just a noncombustible board.
+Here's how the scope actually comes together and how to read a bid fairly.

 Post-2017 Chapter 7A reality in Santa Rosa